- Publication 559 - Introductory Material

 All personal representatives must include fees paid to them from an estate in their gross income.
-If you aren't in the trade or business of being an executor (for instance, you are the executor of a friend's or relative's estate), report these fees on your Form 1040, Schedule 1, line 21.
-If you are in the trade or business of being an executor, report fees received from the estate as self-employment income on Schedule C, Profit or Loss From Business; or Schedule C-EZ, Net Profit From Business, of your Form 1040.
+If you aren't in the trade or business of being an executor (for instance, you are the executor of a friend's or relative's estate), report these fees on your Form 1040 or 1040-SR, Schedule 1, line 8.
+If you are in the trade or business of being an executor, report fees received from the estate as self-employment income on Schedule C, Profit or Loss From Business, of your Form 1040 or 1040-SR.

-If the estate operates a trade or business and you, as executor, actively participate in the trade or business while fulfilling your duties, any fees you receive related to the operation of the trade or business must be reported as self-employment income on Schedule C (or Schedule C-EZ) of your Form 1040.
+If the estate operates a trade or business and you, as executor, actively participate in the trade or business while fulfilling your duties, any fees you receive related to the operation of the trade or business must be reported as self-employment income on Schedule C of your Form 1040 or 1040-SR.

-The personal representative (defined earlier) must file the final income tax return (Form 1040) of the decedent for the year of death and any returns not filed for preceding years.
+The personal representative (defined earlier) must file the final income tax return (Form 1040 or 1040-SR) of the decedent for the year of death and any returns not filed for preceding years.
 A surviving spouse, under certain circumstances, may have to file the returns for the decedent.
 See Joint Return later.

 See When and Where To File, later, if the due date falls on a weekend or legal holiday.
 See Pub.
 509, Tax Calendars, for a list of all legal holidays.